EDITORIAL: Divisions over church, state - BC Local News

 Certainly, now, Canada can claim no moral superiority over our southern neighbours when it comes to open-mindedness and truly separating church from state.

-And we in the media have to learn to report better, so as to not repeat the turmoil that they are experiencing nearly 250 years after becoming a country.
+And the media has to learn to report better, so as to not repeat the turmoil that they are experiencing nearly 250 years after becoming a country.